adam-malsagov/data-cleaning-tool/README.md

 # Data Cleaning Tool

 This script loads a CSV dataset with pandas, removes rows or columns containing missing values, allows the user to rename columns and standardizes text formatting in the renamed columns.
-After cleaning the data, tool generates a summary report of changes and saves the cleaned dataset to `cleaned_data.csv`.
+After cleaning the data, this tool generates a summary report of changes and saves the cleaned dataset to `cleaned_data.csv`.

 ## ⚙️ Requirements
 - Python 3.x